work-saddam/Reactjs/Chapter12-Lets build our store (Redux)/README.md

 *In this chapter, we will use @reduxjs/toolkit & react-redux which is the newer way of wrtting redux.*

-- Install @reduxjs/toolkit and react-redux.
+- npm install -D  @reduxjs/toolkit
-- Build our store.
-- Connect our store to our app.
-- Slice (cartSlice).
-- dispatch(action).
-- Selector
+- npm install react-redux

+1. configureStore in appStore.js
+2. createSlice in newFile.js
+3. add slice reducer to the appStore
+4. Provide the store to the root level with store={appStore}

+- for add/delete from redux store:-
+  const dispatch = useDispatch() dispatch(action())

+- for get the data from redux store:- const variable = use useSelector(store => store.sliceName)

 ## Redux